Endovenous Laser Ablation (EVLA)

 Varicose Veins are Unsightly and Potentially Dangerous

 When people think of vein conditions that you can see on the outside like varicose veins, they might jump to the conclusion that treatment of these veins is a mostly cosmetic procedure.
-While treatments like EVLA can eliminate the appearance of varicose veins, the reason this condition should be treated is more far-reaching.
+While Endovenous laser treatment can eliminate the appearance of varicose veins, the reason this condition should be treated is more far-reaching.

 Varicose veins are the result of damaged valves inside of the veins of the legs.
 These valves help push blood upward towards the heart, working against gravity.
 When these valves don’t function properly, the vein conditions you see on the surface are often the result.
 Varicose veins and spider veins alike are examples of conditions caused by chronic venous insufficiency.

 Varicose veins especially can come along with unpleasant symptoms like pain, achiness, swelling, redness and discoloration, heaviness, itching, and numbness in the legs.
 If left untreated, varicose veins can have serious complications like thrombophlebitis (blood clot with inflammation of the veins), deep vein thrombosis (blood clots), skin ulcers (wounds that won’t heal), or bleeding varicose veins, all of which can be serious health threats.

 - High success rate for vein closure, 95%-97% of procedures are successful

 - You can drive yourself to and from treatment